CenterHighPerformanceBuildingsPurdue/ACHP/Documentation/Web/ACHPModel/ModelFAQs.rst

 One of the biggest hurdles for anyone getting started with Python is dealing with the python path.
 (Author's note: I *still* struggle with this!)
 Python searches a number of locations when it is looking for a module from an import command.
 In a script, if you write::

+    from __future__ import print_function
     import sys
-    print sys.path
+    print(sys.path)

 it will tell you all the places that Python is looking for your files.
-From IPython, you might get an output something like this for the first four entries:
+From IPython, you might get an output something like this for the first three entries:

 .. ipython::

-    In [1]: import sys; print sys.path[0:3]
+    In [1]: import sys; print(sys.path[0:3])

 If you have multiple copies of a module, it will use the first one it finds as it searches from left to right in the list of folders.